Spider-Woman (Gwen Stacy): Other versions

-During the 2015 "Secret Wars" storyline, a version of Spider-Woman appears in the plot of A-Force.
-This version resides on the Battleworld domain of Arcadia.
-The character saves Mary Jane Watson during an invasion of the Marvel Zombies after Arcadia's Loki had fired at the part of the Shield that was closest to Arcadia.
+Earth-8

-On Earth-8, Spider-Gwen is married to Miles Morales and is the mother of Charlotte and Max Morales, both of whom also have Spider Powers.
+On Earth-8, Spider-Gwen is married to Miles Morales and is the mother of Charlotte and Max Morales-Stacy, both of whom also have Spider Powers.

+Lost in the Plot

-A version of Spider-Gwen witness Gwenpool defeat the Green Goblin and saves Gwenpool from her death.
-They later eat pizza together with Peter Parker, Miles Morales and Cindy Moon.
+During the "Lost in the Plot" arc, an unidentified reality version of Spider-Gwen witnesses Gwenpool defeating the Green Goblin and saves Gwenpool from her death.
+They later eat pizza together with Peter Parker, Miles Morales, and Cindy Moon.

+Secret Wars

+During the 2015 Secret Wars storyline, different version of Spider-Gwen reside on the different Battleworld domains: